jsohlendorff/continuous_time_LTMLE/article.typ

 This then allows us to apply simple regression techniques for the nuisance parameters.
 Moreover, our estimator addresses challenges associated with the high dimensionality of the target parameter by employing inverse probability of censoring weighting (IPCW).
-The distinction between event-based and time-based updating is illustrated in @fig:timegridrytgaard and @fig:eventgrid.
+The distinction between event-based and time-based updating is illustrated in Figure @fig:timegridrytgaard and @fig:eventgrid.
 To the best of our knowledge, no general estimation procedure has yet been proposed for the components involved in the efficient influence function.
 Another advantage of using iterative regressions is that the resulting estimator will be less sensitive to/near practical positivity violations.